Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

         converted and recognized in all training units of Hanoi National University;
-    b)  Training units are responsible for notifying in writing and on the unit\'s electronic information page the teaching plan and course schedule 1 month before the registration period so that students know, creating all favorable conditions for students of other units to register for courses; transferring course
+    b)  Training units are responsible for notifying in writing and on the unit's electronic information page the teaching plan and course schedule 1 month before the registration period so that students know, creating all favorable conditions for students of other units to register for courses; transferring course